21 Shade Perennials For Zone 5 Gardens

 This popular perennial comes in quite a few striking varieties.
 Choose between red, orange, coral, pink, and white foliage and flowers.
 While the sprinkle of tiny flowers is notable, people also value this plant for its beautiful, colorful foliage.

 While these plants enjoy shade and moisture, it is important to ensure this is balanced with great drainage to prevent root rot.
-If your plants will be getting some sun, make sure that the amount of water they get will be balanced appropriately.
+If your plants will be getting some sun, make sure that the amount of water they get is balanced appropriately.

 Creeping Myrtle